 Salads can be a good way to get your daily nutrients.
 Salads can also supply extra daily fiber.
 However, not all salads are healthy or nutritious.
 It depends on what is in the salad.
 It is ok to add small amounts of dressing or other toppings to add flavor. or other treats.
 However, it you overdo it with high-fat add-ins, your salad will stop being healthy.

 Prepare salads with colorful vegetables.
 If you have plenty of fresh vegetables in the salad, then you are getting healthy, disease-fighting nutrients.

 Beware of the extra items you add to your vegetable salads.

-At the salad bar, add-ons such as coleslaw, potato salad, and creamy fruit salads can increase calories and fat.
+At the salad bar, avoid add-ons such as coleslaw, potato salad, and creamy fruit salads which can increase calories and fat.

 Add variety to your salad with high-fiber, lower calorie items such as legumes (beans), raw vegetables, fresh and dried fruit.